open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 ## Converters

-Converters are functions that help translate between the OTTL grammar and the underlying pdata structure.
+Converters are pure functions that take OTTL values as input and output a single value for use within a statement.
-They manipulate the OTTL grammar value into a form that will make working with the telemetry easier or more efficient.

-Converters:
-- Are pure functions.
-They should never change the underlying telemetry and the same inputs should always result in the same output.
-- Always return something.
+Unlike functions, they do not modify any input telemetry and always return a value.

 Available Converters:
 - [Concat](#concat)